Hate Crimes in Florida

 - Circumstances leading up to the offense;

-- The defendant’s affiliation with extremist groups; and
+- The defendant’s affiliation with extremist groups; or

 - The existence of another apparent motive.